BrianSigafoos/docker-rails-webpacker-app/README.md

 ## Principles

-- Use one Dockerfile with a multi-stage build to support both development and production builds
+- One `Dockerfile` with multi-stage builds to support both development and production builds.
-  - Thanks to multi-stage can target both development and production builds in 1 easier to maintain Dockerfile
+  - Thanks to [Docker multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/), we can target both development and production builds in 1 easy to maintain Dockerfile
-- Use one docker-compose.yml to target only the "development" stage of the Dockerfile
+- One `docker-compose.yml` to target only the "development" stage of the Dockerfile, optimized for development speed, aka engineer happiness.
-  - Optimize for development speed (engineer happiness)
   - Make Docker fast enough for development with persisted volumes for all dependencies and generated content (bundle node_modules, packs, etc)
-  - Get as close to possible as local / non-Docker development speed with separate webpack-dev-server and HMR - hot module reloading
+  - Get as close as possible to local / non-Docker development speed with separate webpack-dev-server and HMR - hot module reloading
   - All credit goes to [Ruby on Whales](https://evilmartians.com/chronicles/ruby-on-whales-docker-for-ruby-rails-development) for this and much of the Dockerfile development target
+- Automate setting up Docker/local development with VSCode tasks.
+  - Run "build" tasks in VSCode that open/reload multiple shells for either:
+    - Docker development
+    - Local developemtn

 ## Setup